-In honor of National Day of Listening (November 23rd), which is all about taking the time out to pay attention to what the people in our lives are saying, let’s spotlight six cases of cat noises.
+In honor of National Day of Listening on November 23rd, which is all about taking the time out to pay attention to what others in our lives are saying, let’s spotlight six cases of cat noises.

 Note: Make sure to turn up the volume on the videos for optimum cat sounds enjoyment!

 1. Cat Trilling